D4rk9690/d4rk9690/README.md

 - 📫 Conctact me **depireuxnoah@gmail.com**

-- 📄 My experiences: Studied 2 years at Saint Bart, 3 years at IMT, two years at IFAPME, two years at PRISMATECH SPRL.
+- 📄 My experiences: Studied 2 years at Saint Bart, 3 years at IMT, two years at IFAPME, two years at PRISMATECH SPRL, currently in fulltime at Kolibri Consulting.

-- 💻 Searching for a job.

 ## Compétences
 🚀 Some of the technologie i'm working with :